 - "Scooby-Doo" Hoax: The twist of "Selecting a Ghost".

-- Really Four Thousand Years Old: The Ring of Thoth.
+- Really 700 Years Old: A character in The Ring of Thoth is four thousand years old.

 - Who Wants to Live Forever?: The Ring of Thoth.

 - Write Who You Know: Professor Challenger and Sherlock Holmes were both based in teachers he had.
 Challenger on a biology teacher named William Rutherford, a large, baritone-voiced and eccentric bearded man, and Holmes on Joseph Bell, a teacher who used Holmes' brand of deduction on his patients.